Professor of Development Geography; Director of MSc Urbanisation & Development

 Room: STC.417a, St Clement’s Building, LSE

 Sylvia joined the Department of Geography and Environment in 1988 direct from a joint post in Geography and Latin American Studies at the University of Liverpool (1987-1988).
-A specialist in gender and development (GAD), Professor Chant has carried out research in Mexico, Costa Rica, the Philippines and The Gambia, has held visiting professorships in Spain, Switzerland and Sweden, and has undertaken consultancies for a wide range of development organisations including UNDP, UN-DESA/UNDAW, ILO, UNICEF, UN-HABITAT, World Bank, ECLA and the Commonwealth Secretariat.
+A specialist in gender and development (GAD), Professor Chant has carried out research in Mexico, Costa Rica, the Philippines and The Gambia, has held visiting professorships in Spain, Switzerland and Sweden, and has undertaken consultancies and advisory work for a wide range of development organisations including UNDP, UN-DESA/UNDAW, ILO, UNICEF, UN-HABITAT, World Bank, ECLAC and the Commonwealth Secretariat.
+Currently she is a member of the Expert Advisory Group for UN Women’s Progress of the World’s Women 2018 which is on the theme of ‘Families in a Changing World: Public Action for Women’s Rights’.

 Director of the MSc in Urbanisation and Development, Professor Chant’s teaching focuses on urban poverty and gender, with a strong interest in comparative geographical perspectives.